KimSebek/Public-Health-Research-Information-Tool/README.md

 # Public-Health-Research-Information-Tool
-Pulls research abstracts from the NCBI databases and stores in relational databases for analysis of large stores of research findings.
+Pulls research abstracts from the NCBI databases and stores in a relational database for analysis of large stores of research findings.